MbinOrg/mbin/docs/04-contributing/getting_started.md

 ### Prepare dotenv file

-1. Move to the `mbin` git repository directory (if you weren't there already).
+1. Change to the `mbin` git repository directory (if you weren't there already).
 2. Copy the dot env file: `cp .env.example .env`.
 And let's configure the `.env` file to your needs.
 Pay attention to the following changes:

 ```ini